Singular Abreu equations and minimizers of convex functionals with a convexity constraint: Introduction

 where

 Due to the convexity constraint, it is in general difficult to write down a tractable Euler-Lagrange equation for the minimizers of (\ref{minp1}) \cite{Car2, CLR2, Lions}.
-Lions \cite{Lions} showed that, in the sense of distributions, the Euler-Lagrange equation for a minimizer $u$ of (\ref{minp1}) is of the form
+Lions \cite{Lions} showed that, in the sense of distributions, the Euler-Lagrange equation for a minimizer $u$ of (\ref{minp1}) in a limiting case of the constraint (\ref{barS}) is of the form

 for some symmetric non-negative matrix $\mu = (\mu_{ij})_{1\leq i, j\leq n}$ of Radon measures; see also Carlier \cite{Car2} for a new proof of this result and related extensions.

 The structure of the matrix $\mu$ in (\ref{EL_Lions}), to the best of the author's knowledge, is still mysterious up to now.
 Thus, for practical purposes such as implementing numerical schemes to find minimizers of (\ref{minp1}), it is desirable to find suitably explicit approximations of $\mu$ in particular and minimizers of (\ref{minp1}) in general.
 This has been done by Carlier and Radice \cite{CR} when the Lagrangian $F$ does not depend on the gradient variable $p$; see Sect. \ref{F0_sec} for a quick review.
 In this paper, we tackle the more challenging case when $F$ depends on the gradient variable.
 This case is relevant to many realistic models in physics and economics such as ones described in \cite{BFK, RC}.